Becca Balint: 2022

 On November 15, 2021, Senator Patrick Leahy announced that he would not seek reelection to the United States Senate in 2022.
 Peter Welch, the member of the United States House of Representatives from Vermont's at-large congressional district, announced that he would run to replace Leahy.

 On December 13, Balint announced that she would seek the Democratic nomination to succeed Welch in the 2022 election.
 Balint selected Natalie Silver, Welch's former communications director, to manage her campaign.
 She raised over $125,000 within 24 hours of her announcement.
 Balint said she would follow Bernie Sanders's example by not accepting campaign contributions from corporate political action committees, but accepting political action committee donations from labor unions.
 She won the Democratic nomination and defeated Republican nominee Liam Madden in the general election.

 The Campaign Legal Center stated that her campaign website was using red-boxing, a practice that allows a campaign to coordinate with super PACs.
 During the primary, the LGBTQ Victory Fund spent around $1 million on Balint's behalf, with most of it coming from a $1.1 million donation from FTX executive Nishad Singh.
 Sam Bankman-Fried donated $26,100 to Balint.
-When Bankman-Fried and Singh were later accused of crimes related to their operation of FTX and political contributions, Balint's staff indicated that she was cooperating with federal authorities and would follow their guidance with respect to the contributions.
+When Bankman-Fried and Singh were later accused of crimes related to their operation of FTX and political contributions, Balint's staff said that she was cooperating with federal authorities and would follow their guidance with respect to the contributions.